Anoncheg1/pinyin-isearch/README.md

 # pinyin-isearch
 Emacs package for toneless pinyin search in pinyin and Chinese characters.

-Allow to search with pinyin in pinyin text and ignore tone diacritical marks for speed.
+Allow to search with pinyin without diacritical marks in pinyin text.
+With few characters you will find all variants.

-Isearch "submode" that replace isearch-regexp-function to generate regex.
+Emacs Isearch "submode" that replace isearch-regexp-function to generate regex for search.

 For example: to find "Shànghǎi" and "上海" in text you just type: ``` C-s shanghai ```.

-# Features of pinyin search
-- white spaces are ignored between syllables
-- tone required only in first syllable in text: Zhēn de ma
-- should not conflict with other isearch modes
-- fix isearch behavior when new search begins from last successed occurance and jump down

 # Demonstation
 ![Demo](https://github.com/Anoncheg1/public-share/blob/main/pinyin-isearch.gif)

+# Featurs
+- should not conflict with other isearch modes
+- fix isearch jumping without return.
+- fallback to search for normal latin text if strict mode is not enabled.

+## Features of Chinese characters search
+- search from the first character entered.
+- punctulation Chinese search with ascii charactes: .,[]<>()$-"` and much more.
+- accurate dissasemble to all possible variants.

+## Features of pinyin search
+- white spaces are ignored between syllables
+- tone or diacritical mark required only in first syllable in text: Zhēn de ma

 # Installation
 copy file to ~/.emacs.d/contrib/pinyin-isearch.el